 2. In the Task Manager window, look for Steam-related services or games that could still be running in the background.
 Select the background function you want to stop and click on the End Task.

 3. The game should end properly this time, and the ‘Steam thinks the game is running’ error should be fixed.

 Method 2: Restart Steam to make sure no game is running

-More often than not, minor errors on Steam can be fixed simply by restarting the application.
+Often, minor errors on Steam can be fixed simply by restarting the application.
 Following the steps mentioned in the previous method, close all Steam-related applications from the Task Manager and wait a minute or two before you rerun the software.
 The issue should be resolved.

 Method 3: Reboot your PC to stop games that are running